tbruyelle/json-signer/README.md

 ## Keyring

-`amino-signer` also uses a alternate keyring package that is able to read a keyring (only file backend for now), whether it has been created with a cosmos-sdk application version <0.46 (amino encoded key), or with version >=0.46 (proto encoded key).
-And of course it doesn't automatically migrate amino encoded keys to proto keys, like cosmos-sdk applications >=0.46 are doing.
+`amino-signer` also uses a alternate keyring package that is able to read a keyring (only file backend for now), whether it was been created with a cosmos-sdk application version <0.46 (amino encoded key), or with version >=0.46 (proto encoded key).
+And of course it doesn't automatically migrate amino encoded keys to proto keys like cosmos-sdk applications >=0.46 does.